treverson/ODNDash/README.md

 # ODNDash

+# See an example of ODNDash on https://odnpool.com/index.html.
+This is a non-live version, displaying the dashboard.

 # Install ODNDash on Ubuntu (scroll down for Windows and Mac OS)
 Make sure you have Obsidian-QT running on Ubuntu first.
 You can follow my guide for installing it on Amazon AWS here: https://pastebin.com/RRPmDVy1